thealphadollar/my_resume/README.md

-# my_resume
+# Resume
-My Resume, And It's Latex Code
+TheAlphaDollar's Resume, And It's Latex Code.

+## Use
+You can use the template and make your own resume without attributing the owner of this repo.